"

 • Administrative Services provides administrative support for the diagnostic laboratory, including financial, clerical, information managment, supply/glassware and facilities maintenance support.

-• Bill Lawrence, Assistant Director
+• Bailey Oliver, Assistant Director

 • Clinical Pathology is equipped with instruments that could be found in any human hospital for the purpose of processing blood and serum samples.
 Samples can be tested for red and white blood cell counts, liver and kidney function, and hormonal assays.
 BVC's sophisticated instrumentation allows the clinical pathology section to process hundreds of samples per day.